Cryptid Case Files: The Lair of Mythics Guide to Cryptozoology

 -

-Key Sightings – The encounters that put the creature on the map.
+Key Sightings – The encounters that made it famous

 -